davekinkead/thesis/paper.coffee.md

       winners / population

-Running the same Monte Carlo simulation for the same variables as for the epistemic simulation yields a different set of results to those of the content-independent one.
+Running the same Monte Carlo simulation with the same parameters as the epistemic simulation yields a different set of results to those of the content-independent one.
 Below, we see the fidelity of individual preference to majority vote for a distribution of agents with a 60:40 preference for some choice A or B over a range of clustering and partition variables, viewed by degree of clustering.

 <figure>
 <div id="preference-by-cluster" class="graph"></div>
 <figcaption>Preference fidelity by clustering</figcaption></figure>

-Again, when viewed by degree of clustering, the impact of re-partitioning on preference realisation is stark.
+Again, when viewed by degree of clustering, the polity composition on preference realisation is stark.
 When agents are uniformly distributed by preference across the space, the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same i.e. the preference base rate.

-As clustering of agent preferences increases however, the fidelity between individual and majority preference increases significantly.
+As clustering of agent preferences across the space increases however, the fidelity between individual and majority preference increases significantly.
 At its most extreme, there is near certainty that individual preference will be realised by a majority vote when the distribution of agents across the political space is fully clusters i.e. agents are completely segregated by preference.
 This relationship holds for all preference base rates.

 In contrast with the epistemic simulation of democracy however, the impact of agent clustering is reversed.
 Majority voting has the greatest likelihood of fidelity with individual preference, and therefore greatest value from a content-relative perspective, when agents are highly clustered.
 This contrasts sharply with the content-independent perspective where the greatest epistemic value of majority voting was found with a completely uniform agent distribution.